shouldly/shouldly/README.md

 ## Installation

-You can install Shouldly by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).
+Shouldly can be [found here on NuGet](https://www.nuget.org/packages/Shouldly/) and can be installed by copying and pasting the following command into your Package Manager Console within Visual Studio (Tools > NuGet Package Manager > Package Manager Console).

 ```bash
 Install-Package Shouldly